 useFileDownload

-hook provides functionality to download the currently loaded PDF file within the React PDF.
+The useFileDownload hook provides functionality to download the currently loaded PDF file within the React PDF.

 It offers a simple way to trigger downloads of the PDF document being viewed, making it easy to add custom download buttons or other UI elements for downloading.